What can I expect a bank to require if they are to lend me money?

 Are there Personal Loans available and if so, from where?

 Loans from relatives or friends are a source of financing.
 Many people are reluctant to approach a friend or relative, not wanting to risk the relationship.
 But if other alternatives are not available, by all means, talk to your friends.
-They might be glad to help, but they want some kind of an assurance that they will get their money back.
-It is good policy to be professional, have all agreements in writing with clearly defined perimeters, as to the term of the loan, the method of repayment and possibly an amount or interest paid for the money.
-You will need to demonstrate why you need the money, how you will repay it and what the interest rate, if any, would be for the loan.
+They might be glad to help, but they want some kind of assurance that they will get their money back.
+It is good policy to be professional, and have all agreements in writing with clearly defined perimeters, as to the term of the loan, the method of repayment, and possibly an amount or interest paid for the money.
+You will need to demonstrate why you need the money, how you will repay it and what the interest rate if any, would be for the loan.
 The more professional you can be, the more likely that the relationship can be preserved intact.
 But be prepared that your friends will develop a sudden interest in your business and offer unsolicited advice.

 How can I get the Government to give me a loan without going through the bank?

 There is a "Microloan Program" designed for smaller borrowings, from $100 to $25,000.
-These loans are available through local non-profit agencies, a list of which appears on the SBA web site at www.sba.gov/financing.
+These loans are available through local non-profit agencies, a list of which appears on the SBA website at www.sba.gov/financing.
 In Portland Mercy Corp NW also has a microloan program for small businesses.

 How much money do I need to get started?

 One of the leading causes of business failure is insufficient start-up capital.
-After you have determined how much you need for equipment, stocks and facilities, make sure you have enough money set aside to cover your operating expenses (fixed and variable) for at least one year.
+After you have determined how much you need for equipment, stocks, and facilities, make sure you have enough money set aside to cover your operating expenses (fixed and variable) for at least one year.
 Be sure to include sufficient funds to repay any loans you may have taken out and your salary as an owner.
-Successful businesses have started with less, but many more have failed for lack of sufficient start-up funds.
+Successful businesses have started with less, but many more have failed for a lack of sufficient start-up funds.

 Is Venture Capital a good source of funding?

-Venture capital is the most expensive and demanding in conditions.
+Venture capital is the most expensive and demanding in condition.
 One must be in a particular segment of the economy, able to show great earning capabilities and a relatively short period (around five years) of projected payout.
-Venture capitalists want to see a capable management team, and the promise that in a few years the company will be successful enough either to go public or be taken over by a larger company.
+Venture capitalists want to see a capable management team and the promise that in a few years the company will be successful enough either to go public or be taken over by a larger company.
 They risk a lot and they want to be compensated for taking that risk.